saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 192.168.122.10 pg01.localnet
 ```

-4. Add a disk and create a volume group
+## LVM

-first create a disk
+first create a disk on the host

 ```bash
 virsh vol-create-as --pool pg01 --name pg01-disk1.qcow2 --capacity 40G --allocation 10G --format qcow2
 ```

-allocate it to the VM
+and allocate it to the VM
 ```bash
 virsh attach-disk --domain pg01 --source /u01/virt/pg01/pg01-disk1.qcow2 --target vdb --persistent --driver qemu --subdriver qcow2
 ```

-get into the VM and set-up the volume group, the logical volume and the file system
+Then get into the VM and set-up the volume group, the logical volume and the file system
 ```bash
 # as user root
 yum install lvm2